Rinalpatel21/Adaptive-Talent-Ranking-Recommendation-System/README.md

 ---

 ## Bias Mitigation Strategy

-The pipeline incorporates a multi-layered approach to reducing human bias:

-### 1. Data-Driven Scoring
-Replaces subjective recruiter judgment with objective, reproducible model scores during initial screening.

-### 2. Enhanced Feature Set *(Roadmap)*
-Future versions will incorporate skills, years of experience, and project portfolios — reducing over-reliance on job titles and location as proxies for candidate quality.

-### 3. Algorithmic Fairness Metrics *(Roadmap)*
-Planned integration of fairness constraints (e.g., demographic parity, equalized odds) to monitor and correct for disparate impact across candidate groups.

-### 4. Improved Human-in-the-Loop Feedback *(Roadmap)*
-The current "star" signal will be augmented with structured recruiter explanations (e.g., reason for starring or rejection), enabling the model to learn from human intent rather than blindly amplifying human preferences.
+**Enhance Feature Set for Bias Mitigation**: To reduce bias in the model, we should include more meaningful and less biased features such as skills, years of experience, and project work instead of relying only on job titles, location, and connections.
+This helps the model focus more on a candidate’s actual abilities.

+**Implement Bias Detection and Mitigation Strategies**: we can apply different techniques to detect and reduce bias in the system.
+This can include improving the data, adjusting how the model learns, or modifying the final rankings to make them more balanced and fair.

+**Refine the Human-in-the-Loop Feedback Mechanism**:The feedback system should also be improved by collecting more detailed information, such as why a recruiter starred or rejected a candidate.
+This helps the model learn better and reduces the risk of blindly copying human bias.

 ---